Beatless – Ep. 1

 Beatless is officially available on Amazon.

-For more Darling in the FranXX posts, check out the show’s archive page!
+For all of my Darling in the FranXX Episode Reviews, check out the show’s archive page!